teunisvdh/ProjectApp/README.md

 - The [YouTube Android Player API](https://developers.google.com/youtube/android/player/) will be used to play the videos in the playlist.

 **External components**
+- For storing the interests/moods [Firebase](https://firebase.google.com/) will be used.

 **Similar mobile apps**